Setting up a new WordPress Project with Docker

 http://localhost/

-you will be redirected to WordPress setup page where you will be asked to set up your new WordPress instance.
+you will be redirected to the WordPress setup page where you will be asked to set up your new WordPress instance.

 Conclusion